Counterfactual Thinking And Reality

 For instance, a student who got a poor grade on a test may judge that outcome as negative.
 From there, they might think about how they could have studied more or gotten more sleep the night before.
 Or, consider someone who couldn’t find their car keys one morning and had to take the train to work instead.
 Upon finding out that there was an accident and a major traffic jam on their route that morning, they might judge the outcome as positive because they were able to avoid that risk, delay, and/or frustration.

-Step 2: From counterfactuals to intention
+Step 2: From counterfactual thinking to hypothetical intention

 The next step involves deciding on the usefulness of a particular action, which can lead to a behavioral intention.
 In other words, you might realize or decide that you could have done something differently to promote a better outcome.
 From there, you might set an intention to do that thing next time to avoid a repeated negative outcome or to ensure another positive outcome.